icegoogles/Symbolic-Beam-Calculator/README.md

 ![Lineload](doc/lineload.png)

 ## Useful information

+### Matlab Version
+This toolbox was tested in MATLAB R2022a.
+Versions higher than R2018 should work too.

 ### Heaviside Function
 The calculations are made with the heaviside function in MATLAB ([MATLAB dcumentation on the heaviside function](https://de.mathworks.com/help/symbolic/heaviside.html)).
 This allows to make one function for Q(x) and M(x) without having to split into different beamregions.
 It's good to understand the heaviside function to better interpret the symbolic solution.